Platform9-Community/p9-argocd-reference-arch/README.md

 ### Use Case 2 (each cluster can be unique but with minimal manifest duplication)

 In another scenario, you may have multiple kubernetes clusters with varying degrees of manifest overlap.
 There might be a lot of differences, or very few.
 With Kustomize you can create manifest overlays that represent those differences.
-All of the manifest overlay (unions) need not be duplicated, only what is distinct.
+All of the manifest unions need not be duplicated, only what is distinct.

 You could begin with an existing cluster definition as a starting point.